Microsoft SharePoint pricing explained (2026 guide)

 If you've ever tried to figure out Microsoft SharePoint pricing, you know it's a special kind of headache.
 It feels like you're being sent on a scavenger hunt with no map.
 You end up scrolling through old Microsoft forums or Reddit threads, asking the same question everyone else is: "Is there just a simple pricing page somewhere?"
 Most of the time, the answer is a messy puzzle of per-user licenses, complicated bundles, and vague add-on costs.

-But here’s the good news: you don’t actually need to schedule a call with a sales rep to get a straight answer.
-We’ve already done the hard work, digging through the dense documentation and fine print to make sense of it all.
-This guide will give you a clear, no-nonsense breakdown of what SharePoint really costs, from the basic plans to the hidden fees for storage and AI that can easily catch you by surprise.
+But here’s the good news: you don't actually need to schedule a call with a sales rep to get a straight answer.
+I’ve already done the hard work, digging through the dense documentation and fine print to make sense of it all.
+This guide will give you a clear, no-nonsense breakdown of what SharePoint really costs in 2026, from the basic plans to the hidden fees for storage and AI that can easily catch you by surprise.

 What is SharePoint and why is its Microsoft SharePoint pricing so confusing?